Files / United States

 Document Introduction

-This report is an in-depth assessment of the diplomatic policy directions, domestic political and economic dynamics in North America (focusing on the United States and Canada) from 2024 to early 2025, and their interactive relationships with Japan.
-Based on the official Japanese perspective, it systematically outlines how Japan places strengthening cooperation with North American allies and partner countries that share fundamental values and principles at the core of its foreign and security policy amidst an increasingly severe global and regional security environment.
-The report posits that the Japan-U.S. Alliance is the cornerstone of Japan's diplomacy and security and the foundation for peace and prosperity in the Indo-Pacific region, while collaboration with Canada, a G7 member, is equally indispensable for maintaining a free and open international order based on the rule of law.
+This report is an in-depth assessment of the foreign policy directions, domestic political and economic dynamics of North America (focusing on the United States and Canada) from 2024 to early 2025, and their interactive relations with Japan.
+Based on the official Japanese perspective, the report systematically outlines how Japan places strengthening cooperation with North American allies and partner nations that share fundamental values and principles at the core of its foreign and security policy amidst an increasingly severe global and regional security environment.
+The report posits that the Japan-U.S. Alliance is the cornerstone of Japan's diplomacy and security as well as the foundation for peace and prosperity in the Indo-Pacific region, while collaboration with Canada, a G7 member, is equally indispensable for maintaining a free, open, and rules-based international order.

-The section on Canada assesses the governing pressures faced by the Trudeau government due to the breakdown of domestic political agreements, by-election losses, and economic challenges, leading to Trudeau's announcement of his intention to resign in early 2025.
-Diplomatically, it focuses on analyzing Canada's measures to enhance its presence and activities in the Indo-Pacific region based on its Indo-Pacific Strategy and revised defense policy, as well as its cooperation with Japan in combating illegal ship-to-ship transfers, illegal fishing, Arctic affairs, and within the CPTPP framework.
+The section on Canada assesses the governing pressures faced by the Trudeau government due to the breakdown of domestic political agreements, by-election losses, and economic challenges, leading up to Trudeau's announcement of his intention to resign in early 2025.
+Diplomatically, it focuses on analyzing Canada's measures to enhance its presence and activities in the Indo-Pacific region in accordance with its Indo-Pacific Strategy and revised defense policy, as well as its cooperation with Japan in combating illegal ship-to-ship transfers, illegal fishing, Arctic affairs, and within the CPTPP framework.
 The report also mentions Canada's response to potential changes in U.S.-Canada trade relations following Trump's victory and the latest developments in its China policy.
-Japan-Canada relations were consolidated through multiple summit and foreign ministers' meetings, with cooperation steadily advancing in areas such as Indo-Pacific security, rule-making, the economy (e.g., electric vehicle value chains, liquefied natural gas), science and technology, and people-to-people exchanges.
+Japan-Canada relations have been consolidated through multiple summit and foreign ministers' meetings, with steady progress in cooperation on Indo-Pacific security, rule-making, economy (e.g., electric vehicle value chains, liquefied natural gas), science and technology, and people-to-people exchanges.

 This report comprehensively utilizes official statements, policy documents, records of high-level talks, economic data, and information on specific cooperation projects.
-It provides professional readers with a timely, detailed, and authoritative reference for understanding the current policy priorities of key North American countries, their internal constraints, and the breadth and depth of their strategic collaboration with Japan.
+It provides professional readers with a timely, detailed, and authoritative reference for understanding the current policy priorities, internal constraints of key North American nations, and the breadth and depth of their strategic collaboration with Japan.